 Not everyone’s golden years gleam.
-Seniors make up a growing percentage of Americans filing for bankruptcy protection, according to a recent study.
+Retirees make up a growing percentage of Americans filing for bankruptcy protection, according to a recent study.

 The U.S. bankruptcy system is designed in part to give honest debtors a fresh financial start, but retirees lack the time needed to bounce back financially.

-As lead study author Deborah Thorne of the University of Idaho said on National Public Radio:
+As lead study author Deborah Thorne, an associate professor of sociology at the University of Idaho, told NPR:

 “… the pickle for them is that they’re older, so they cannot recover.
 They cannot go back to work at 65 and 70 years old and recover the money that they’ve lost.”